 Public transportation in Denmark is efficient.
-Trains and buses cover the entire country, and Copenhagen has an excellent public transport system.
+Trains and buses cover the entire country, and Copenhagen has an excellent metro, bus and S-train network.

 Below is an overview of some of the tickets and travel cards that may be relevant for you.
 They are valid for buses, trains and the metro, however please note that some are only valid for specific periods and zones.